 cross the Haarlemmermeer straat at the traffic lights.
 The housing here, 4 or 5 storey enclosed blocks, is typical interwar private housing.

-before the school playground, turn right, follow the cycle sign for Osdorp.
+before the new school (Bockesprong), turn right, follow the cycle sign for Osdorp.
 Stop on the bridge, and look back at the older housing.

 The interwar houses stop here: this is a sharp urban edge line representing a stop in expansion.
 It marks the worldwide Depression, the Second World War, German occupation, and post-war austerity: urban expansion restarted in the 1950’s.